+The differences $\chi_i-\chi_{m_j}$ vanish on $N$ for $m_{j-1}<i\leq m_j$, so we have just expressed $s$ as linear combination of differences of characters vanishing on $N$. \end{proof} The previous argument actually shows that every element of the ideal can be written as a linear combination of differences of characters.
+These results are special cases of a more general theory of Milnor and Moore.
+They have many applications in the study of moduli spaces, e.g. \cite{Hul}. \end{section}

-\end{section} \begin{section}{Satake compactification and ``non-perturbative'' Schottky problem} We recall some facts about modular forms and the Satake compactification of $\A_g$, a standard reference is \cite{Fre}.
-The line bundle $L_g$ of weight one modular form on the stack $\A_g$ is the determinant of the Hodge bundle, it is ample.
-The Satake compactification $\A_g^S$ is a normal projective variety defined as follows
+\begin{section}{Satake compactification, modular forms and theta series} We recall some facts about modular forms and the Satake compactification of $\A_g$.
+General references about modular forms are \cite{1-2-3} and \cite{Mum}.
+The Satake compactification was first defined in \cite{Satake}; a comprehensive reference is \cite{Fre}.

+The line bundle $L_g$ of weight one modular forms on $\A_g$ is defined as the determinant of the Hodge bundle; it is ample and it generates the rational Picard group. \begin{definition}[Siegel modular form] A weight $k$ and degree $g$ Siegel modular form is a section of $L_g^k$ on $\A_g$. \end{definition} The universal cover of $\A_g$ is the Siegel upper half space $\H_g$; the symplectic group $Sp(2g,\mathbb{Z})$ acts on $\H_g$ and

+The line bundle $L_g$ is trivial when it s pulled back to $\H_g$; therefore a modular form can be also defined as a holomorphic function on $\H_g$ which transforms appropriately under the action of $Sp(2g,\mathbb{Z})$.